From Power Cuts to Pitch Opportunities

 Education on environmental sustainability and sports:

-As part of the education plan for young people in the community, a sports-based environmental awareness education programme, including environmental protection, plastic reduction and climate action, will be delivered to young people in the communities.
+As part of the education plan for young people in the community, a sports-based environmental awareness education programme, including environmental protection, plastic reduction and climate action, was delivered to young people in the communities.

-There will also be workshops on plastic overconsumption, reduction and recycling for all staff and students as well as 30 staff partners from schools and NGOs will be involved to act as role models and lead change for new leaders.
+There were also workshops on plastic overconsumption, reduction and recycling held for all staff and students.Staff partners from schools and NGOs were involved as well to act as role models and lead change for new leaders.